National Library José Martí

-The National Library José Martí (Spanish: Biblioteca Nacional José Martí) is the national library in Cuba.
-It is located in La Habana and named after the national hero José Martí.
+The National Library José Martí (Spanish: Biblioteca Nacional José Martí) is the national library of Cuba.
+It is located in Havana and named after the national hero José Martí.
 This library was established on October 18, 1901.
 BNJM is a partner in the Digital Library of the Caribbean, contributing digitized materials to share with the world as Open Access.
 Information about the extensive holdings are available through WorldCat.
+Its current headquarters was built between 1952 and 1957.
+It has more than 4 million printed copies.